Home » Ingredient Substitute » Herbs & Spices Substitutes » 9 Best Spices for Mac and Cheese (Extra Tasty!)

 You can make a conventional mac and cheese – opting for flavorful savory herbs and seasonings, or you can make a spicy dish by adding different types of pepper.

-If you are cooking for a large group and you do not know their preferences, you may not want to add anything too – especially if you will be feeding children.
+If you are cooking for a large group and you do not know their preferences, you may not want to add anything – especially if you will be feeding children.

 So, what are the best mac and cheese seasonings to help your cheesy dish stand out?